alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 ## Milestone 3: Final Considerations
 So basically we have now 5 clusters.<br/>
 ### Gender
-Let'see how the gender is distribuited:
+Let'see how the gender is distributed:
 <p align="center">
   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/cluster_gender.png" alt="Sublime's custom image"/>
 </p>

-It is very interesting as we can see that in cluster 1,2 are mostly male whereas in cluster 3,4,5 are mostly females.<br/>
+It is very interesting as we can see that in cluster 1,2 are mostly males whereas in cluster 3,4,5 are mostly females.<br/>

 ### Age